samizdatco/skia-canvas/README.md

   - Windows — x64 & arm64
   - AWS Lambda — x64 & arm64

-Nearly everything you need is statically linked into the library.
-A notable exception is the [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) library which must be installed separately if you’re running on Linux.

-## Running in Docker
+### Linux / Docker

 The library is compatible with Linux systems using [glibc](https://www.gnu.org/software/libc/) 2.28 or later as well as Alpine Linux and the [musl](https://musl.libc.org) C library it favors.
-In both cases, Fontconfig must be installed on the system for `skia-canvas` to operate correctly.
+In both cases, the [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) library must be installed on the system for `skia-canvas` to operate correctly.

 If you are setting up a [Dockerfile](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/) that uses [`node`](https://hub.docker.com/_/node) as its basis, the simplest approach is to set your `FROM` image to one of the (Debian-derived) defaults like `node:lts`, `node:18`, `node:16`, `node:14-buster`, `node:12-buster`, `node:bullseye`, `node:buster`, or simply:
 ```dockerfile